Tasman Limited: Journey times

-Incidents & derailments
+Incidents and derailments

 The Tasman Limited experienced relatively few incidents during its 24 years of operation.
 There were occasional minor collisions with road vehicles on level crossings.
 During the catastrophic bushfires in Southern Tasmania on 7 February 1967, the Tasman Limited service was terminated at Parattah, and passengers conveyed by bus to Hobart via the Midland Highway.
 On 5 December 1970, the west-bound train collided with a lorry at the River Road level crossing at Wivenhoe, near Burnie.
 The train pushed the lorry into the Emu River and the leading locomotive, X8, was left partially submerged in the river.
 The locomotive crew and truck driver suffered only minor injuries.
 On 24 October 1977, the south-bound train derailed on the Main Line near Clarendon.
 Poor track condition was blamed for the derailment.
 The ACS car and DA van both ended on their sides.
 Some crew and passengers were taken to hospital but there were no lasting injuries.
 This derailment happened at a critical time for the Tasman Limited when its future was uncertain.